Content

 Sluggish cognitive tempo causes problems with attention and memory.
 If unmanaged, this can lead to impaired academic and professional performance and overall decreased quality of life.
 Challenges at work and in social settings may also contribute to the development of other mental health conditions, including depression and anxiety.

-Usually, a psychologist or a psychiatrist can diagnose SCT, or cognitive disengagement syndrome, after a detailed assessment.
+Usually, a psychologist or a psychiatrist can assess for SCT, or cognitive disengagement syndrome, after a detailed assessment.
+You can’t be medically diagnosed with SCT, since it’s not included in official classifications of illnesses.

-There is no standard treatment for sluggish cognitive tempo, and healthcare providers choose interventions individually.
-A treatment plan may include medication (such as stimulants used for attention deficit hyperactivity disorder), therapy (such as cognitive-behavioral therapy), and lifestyle changes.
+There is no standard treatment for sluggish cognitive tempo.
+A treatment plan may include medication (such as medicines used for ADHD), therapy (such as cognitive-behavioral therapy), and lifestyle changes.

 Sources